 Overview

-The Orthopedic Sports Medicine Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, is a one-year clinical opportunity that provides a comprehensive educational experience in sports medicine and arthroscopy.
-The mentorship learning model taps the experience of a group of nationally and internationally recognized experts in the field.
+The Orthopedic Sports Medicine and Arthroscopy Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, provides comprehensive one-year sports medicine and arthroscopy training.
+The mentorship learning model offers guidance from nationally and internationally recognized experts in the field.

-During the Orthopedic Sports Medicine Fellowship, you evaluate and treat a wide variety of athletic injuries to the knee, shoulder, hip, elbow, and ankle using state-of-the-art arthroscopic techniques.
-The latest advances in multi-ligament knee reconstruction, meniscus transplantation, cartilage regeneration, management of shoulder instability, rotator cuff pathology and arthroplasty, elbow ligament reconstruction, and hip arthroscopy are among the large variety of procedures highlighted during the fellowship year.
+During the Orthopedic Sports Medicine and Arthroscopy Fellowship, you evaluate and treat a wide variety of athletic injuries.
+Training includes knee, shoulder, hip, elbow, and ankle procedures using advanced arthroscopic techniques.
+Highlighted procedures include ligament reconstruction, meniscus transplantation, cartilage regeneration, shoulder instability management, rotator cuff pathology, arthroplasty, and hip arthroscopy.

-The Mayo Clinic Sports Medicine Fellowship provides a comprehensive team coverage experience including professional, collegiate, and high school teams.
+The Mayo Clinic Sports Medicine and Arthroscopy Fellowship provides comprehensive team coverage experience with professional, collegiate, and high school teams.

 Video: The Arizona Experience